-The site is in the village of Guilsfield just outside of Welshpool and is made up of two water bodies known as 'Granllyn Pool' and the 'Moat' which act as breeding sites for great crested newts.
+The site is in the village of Guilsfield just outside of Welshpool and is made up of two water bodies known as 'Granllyn Pool' and the 'Moat'.
+Granllyn Special Area of Conservation (SAC) is designated for its breeding population of great crested newts Triturus cristatus and the two water bodies act as breeding sites for the newts.
 This is noted as one of the most important areas in Europe for great crested newts.